REGULATIONS regarding the organisation and progression of the Brasov International Marathon

 4.5.
 The affidavit

-Children aged 4 to 14 running in the children’s races and those aged 15 to 17 running in the 5,7km popular race must be accompanied by a parent upon registration and collection of the kit.
-The parent must fill in and sign the registration form in the presence of a representative of the organiser and that of a witness, thereby declaring at their own risk that the child is medically apt to compete.
+Children aged 6 to 14 yo running in the children’s races and those aged 15 to 17 yo running in the 5,7km and 2.5km popular race must be accompanied by a parent upon registration and collection of the kit.
+The parent must fill in and sign the registration form in the presence of a representative of the organizer and that of a witness, thereby declaring at their own risk that the child is medically apt to compete.
 The registration and validation of children’s entries can also be done by their physical education teacher or by a school representative, based on a table containing the children’s personal data and signed by the school administration, which thereby expresses its agreement regarding the children’s participation in the races.

 4.6.
 Competition equipment.
 Competition number

 Participants (children and adults) run using their own equipment.
-Competition numbers are provided by the organisers.
+Competition numbers are provided by the organizers.

 For the marathon, marathon relay, half marathon and 10,7km race, runners receive an electronic timing chip upon collecting their kits.